CloudCredo/vcap_cassandra/README.md

 2. Add the Cassandra service token to the `builtin_services` hash found in the file `$CF_HOME/cloudfoundry/.deployments/devbox/config/cloud_controller.yml`.
-The cassandra token by default is 'cassandra_token' and can be changed in ???? as decribed in step xxxx.
-The Cassandra built in service should look
+The cassandra token by default is 'cassandra_token'.
+The Cassandra built in service should look like:
-   like:

                    builtin_services:
                        redis: